Wednesday, February 15, 2006

 "Crispin, you're always welcome here.
 One twelve year old cannot possibly be as much trouble as all Eddie's children combined.
 You've always enjoyed my company- perhaps she'll be a minature of her old aunt."

 "You at twelve?
 Were you ever really twelve?
 I should have thought you simply sprang into being at about 40 years of age.
 I say Ingrid, such a pity you never married.
-There was that capital young fellow from Boston... what was his name?"
+There was that actor chappie...
+Sonny Morris.
+Would have been a splendid match for you."

 "Years ago of course.
-We all knew he was potty about you."
+We all knew he was potty about you.
+And that brother of his... the screenwriter... what was his name?"

 "Frank."